Ben Richardson

 Benjamin T. Richardson, ASC BSC (born 21 September 1975) is an English cinematographer, television producer and director.
 He is best known for his work on the films Beasts of the Southern Wild (2012), The Fault in Our Stars (2014), Wind River (2017), and Those Who Wish Me Dead (2021), as well as the limited series Mare of Easttown (2021), which earned him a Primetime Emmy Award nomination.

 Early life

-Richardson was born in England and attended Bournemouth school succeeded by Royal Holloway, University of London's media arts degree programme.
+Richardson was born in England and attended Bournemouth School succeeded by Royal Holloway, University of London's media arts degree programme.

 Career

 Richardson is a director of photography.
 Three of his films, Beasts of the Southern Wild, Happy Christmas, and Wind River have premiered at the Sundance Film Festival.
 Beasts of the Southern Wild was also nominated for four Academy Awards at the 85th Academy Awards, including a nomination for Best Picture.
 His short film Seed won Best Animated Short at the 2010 Slamdance Film Festival.

 In 2019, Richardson was invited to join the American Society of Cinematographers.
+In 2025, he became a member of the British Society of Cinematographers.